 1. You are entering a world of prejudgment, but you can still redefine yourself.

-Racism exists and prejudice are still prominent in society; however, those disappointments are not too harsh for one to tear down stereotypes and assumptions in their own social circles and groups.
-Black youth must know that just because society has their phony statistics and expectations of how they will turn out, they don’t have to give in to it.
+Racism exists and prejudice is still prominent in society; however, those disappointments are not too harsh for one to tear down stereotypes and assumptions in their own social circles and groups.
+Black youth must know that just because society has its phony statistics and expectations of how they will turn out, they don’t have to give in to it.

 2. Don’t ever let anyone question your blackness — it’s not their right.

 Whether rich or poor, preppy or acoustic, your blackness isn’t going to go away.
 Race in many ways is a social construct and black youth must learn very early that the experiences they encounter based on the color of their skin have nothing to do with their own personal expressions.
 If one uses proper grammar or chooses to listen to hip hop, one isn’t less or more black than the other and we must not treat it as such.

 3. Success is not only through fame and fortune, but hard work and integrity.